OpenEvalProject/evals/manuscripts/elife-70619/v2/manuscript.md

 ## Abstract

-N 1 -methylation of G37 is required for a subset of tRNAs to maintain the translational reading-frame.
-While loss of m 1 G37 increases ribosomal +1 frameshifting, whether it incurs additional translational defects is unknown.
-Here, we address this question by applying ribosome profiling to gain a genome-wide view of the effects of m 1 G37 deficiency on protein synthesis.
-Using E coli as a model, we show that m 1 G37 deficiency induces ribosome stalling at codons that are normally translated by m 1 G37-containing tRNAs.
+N1-methylation of G37 is required for a subset of tRNAs to maintain the translational reading-frame.
+While loss of m1G37 increases ribosomal +1 frameshifting, whether it incurs additional translational defects is unknown.
+Here, we address this question by applying ribosome profiling to gain a genome-wide view of the effects of m1G37 deficiency on protein synthesis.
+Using E coli as a model, we show that m1G37 deficiency induces ribosome stalling at codons that are normally translated by m1G37-containing tRNAs.
 Stalling occurs during decoding of affected codons at the ribosomal A site, indicating a distinct mechanism than that of +1 frameshifting, which occurs after the affected codons leave the A site.
-Enzyme- and cell-based assays show that m 1 G37 deficiency reduces tRNA aminoacylation and in some cases peptide-bond formation.
-We observe changes of gene expression in m 1 G37 deficiency similar to those in the stringent response that is typically induced by deficiency of amino acids.
-This work demonstrates a previously unrecognized function of m 1 G37 that emphasizes its role throughout the entire elongation cycle of protein synthesis, providing new insight into its essentiality for bacterial growth and survival.
+Enzyme- and cell-based assays show that m1G37 deficiency reduces tRNA aminoacylation and in some cases peptide-bond formation.
+We observe changes of gene expression in m1G37 deficiency similar to those in the stringent response that is typically induced by deficiency of amino acids.
+This work demonstrates a previously unrecognized function of m1G37 that emphasizes its role throughout the entire elongation cycle of protein synthesis, providing new insight into its essentiality for bacterial growth and survival.

 ## Introduction